Dian Fossey’s Early Days

 Dian Fossey Sets Off to Study the Mountain Gorillas

-As Dian Fossey continued her work in Kentucky at Kosair Children’s Hospital, she also found time to publish a number of articles and photographs from her Africa trip.
+Once back in Kentucky, Dian continued her work at Kosair Children’s Hospital and also found time to publish a number of articles and photographs from her Africa trip.
 These would serve her well in the spring of 1966, when a lecture tour brought Dr. Louis Leakey to Louisville.
 Dian joined the crowd and waited in line to speak with Leakey.
-When her turn came, she showed him some of the published articles.
+When her turn came, she showed him some of her published articles.

 This got his attention and during the conversation that followed, Leakey spoke to Dian about heading a long-term field project to study the gorillas in Africa.
 Leakey informed Dian that if she were to follow through, she would first have to have her appendix removed.
 Perhaps it was a sign of her strong will that she proceeded to do exactly that, only to later hear from Leakey that his suggestion was mainly his way of gauging her determination!

 In December 1966, Dian was again on her way to Africa.
-She arrived in Nairobi, and with the help of Joan Root, she acquired the necessary provisions.
-She set off for the Congo in an old canvas-topped Land Rover named “Lily,” that Dr. Leakey had purchased for her.
+She arrived in Nairobi, acquired the necessary provisions and set off for the Congo in an old canvas-topped Land Rover named “Lily,” that Dr. Leakey had purchased for her.
 On the way, Dian made a stop to visit the Gombe Stream Research Centre to meet Jane Goodall and observe her research methods with chimpanzees.

 Kabara: Beginnings (1966/1967)

-Alan Root accompanied Dian Fossey from Kenya to the Congo and was instrumental in helping her obtain the permits she needed to work in the Virungas.
+Once Dian arrived back in Africa in 1966, Alan Root accompanied her from Kenya to the Congo and was instrumental in helping her obtain the permits she needed to work in the Virungas.
 He helped her recruit two African men who would stay and work with her at camp, as well as porters to carry her belongings and gear to the Kabara meadow.
 Root also helped her set up camp and gave her a brief introduction to gorilla tracking.
-It was only when he left, and after two days at Kabara that Dian realized just how alone she was.
+It was only when he left, and after two days at Kabara, that Dian realized just how alone she was.
 Soon, however, tracking the mountain gorillas would become her single focus, to the exclusion even of simple camp chores.

 Initially, the gorillas would flee into the vegetation as soon as Dian approached.
-Observing them openly and from a distance, over time, she gained their acceptance.
-She put the gorillas at ease by imitating regular activities like scratching and feeding, and copying their contentment vocalizations.
+Observing them openly and from a distance, over time she gained their acceptance.
+She put the gorillas at ease by imitating their regular activities, like scratching and feeding, and copying their contentment vocalizations.

 Through her observations, she began to identify the individuals that made up each group.
-Like George Schaller before her, Dian relied heavily on the gorillas’ individual “noseprints” for purposes of identification.
+Like George Schaller before her, Dian relied heavily on the gorillas’ individual “noseprints” – the patterns of wrinkles on their noses – for purposes of identification, since they are unique to each gorilla.
 She sketched the gorillas and their noseprints from a distance and slowly came to recognize individuals within the three distinct groups in her study area.
 She learned much from their behavior and kept detailed records of their daily encounters.

-Dian Fossey worked tirelessly, every day carrying a pack weighing nearly 20 pounds (some days nearly double that) until the day she was driven from camp by the worsening political situation in Congo.
-On July 9, 1967, she and Senwekwe returned to camp to find armed soldiers waiting for them.
-There was a rebellion in the Kivu Province of Zaire and the soldiers had come to “escort” her down the mountain to safety.
+Dian Fossey worked tirelessly every day until the political situation in Congo worsened.
+On July 9, 1967, she and Sanwekwe returned to camp to find armed soldiers waiting for them.
+There was a rebellion in the Kivu Province and the soldiers had come to escort her down the mountain to safety.

-She spent two weeks in Rumangabo under military guard until, on July 26, she was able to orchestrate her escape.
-She offered the guards cash if they would simply take her to Kisoro, Uganda, to register “Lily” properly and then bring her back.
+Dian spent two weeks in Rumangabo under military guard until, on July 26, she was able to orchestrate a way out.
+She offered the guards cash if they would take her to Kisoro, Uganda, to register “Lily” properly and then bring her back.
 The guards could not resist and agreed to provide an escort.
-Once in Kisoro, Dian went straight to the Travellers Rest Hotel, where Walter Baumgärtel immediately called the Ugandan military.
-The soldiers from Zaire were arrested, and Dian was safe.
+Once in Kisoro, Dian went straight to the Travellers Rest Hotel and the Ugandan military were called.
+The soldiers from Congo were arrested, and Dian was safe.

-In Kisoro, Dian was interrogated and warned not to return to Zaire.
-After more questioning in Kigali, the capital of Rwanda, she finally flew to back to Nairobi where she met with Dr. Leakey for the first time in seven months.
-There they decided, against the advice of the U.S. Embassy, that Dian would continue her work on the Rwandan side of the Virungas.
+In Kisoro, Dian was interrogated and warned not to return to Congo.
+After more questioning in Kigali, the capital of Rwanda, she finally flew back to Nairobi where she met with Dr. Leakey for the first time in seven months.
+There they decided, against the advice of the U.S. Embassy, that Dian would continue her work, but this time on the Rwandan side of the Virunga mountains.

 Much of Dian Fossey’s success in the study of mountain gorillas came from the help of people she met along the way.
 This would prove true once again as she moved her focus to Volcanoes National Park on the Rwandan side of the Virungas.
 In Rwanda, Dian met a woman named Rosamond Carr, who had lived in Rwanda for some years and was familiar with the country.

-Carr introduced Dian to a Belgian woman, Alyette DeMunck, who was born in the Kivu Province of Zaire and lived in the Congo from an early age, remaining there with her husband until the political situation forced them to move to Rwanda.
-Alyette and Dian became fast friends, and Alyette became one of Dian’s staunchest supporters in the years to come.
+Carr introduced Dian to a Belgian woman, Alyette DeMunck, who was born in the Kivu Province and lived in the Congo from an early age, remaining there with her husband until the political situation forced them to move to Rwanda.

-Alyette DeMunck knew a great deal about Rwanda, its people, and their ways.
+Alyette DeMunck knew a great deal about Rwanda and its people.
 She offered to help Dian find an appropriate site for her new camp and renewed study of the mountain gorillas of the Virungas.
 At first, Dian was disappointed to find the slopes of Mt.
 Karisimbi crowded with herds of cattle and frequent signs of poachers.
-She was rewarded, however, after nearly two weeks, when Dian reached the alpine meadow of Karisimbi, where she had a view of the entire Virunga chain of extinct volcanoes.
+She was rewarded, however, when after nearly two weeks she reached the alpine meadow of Karisimbi, where she had a view of the entire Virunga chain of extinct volcanoes.

 So it was, on Sept.
-24, 1967, that Dian Fossey established the Karisoke Research Center — “Kari” for the first four letters of Mt.
+24, 1967, that Dian Fossey established what she named the Karisoke Research Center — “Kari” for the first four letters of Mt.
 Karisimbi that overlooked her camp from the south and “soke” for the last four letters of Mt.
-Visoke, the slopes of which rose to the north, directly behind camp.
+Bisoke, the slopes of which rose to the north, directly behind camp.

 George Schaller’s earlier work served as a basis for the techniques Dian would use to habituate the gorillas to her presence.
-Schaller laid out suggestions in his book, The Mountain Gorilla, which Fossey used to guide herself through the process of successfully habituating six groups of gorillas in the Kabara region.
+Schaller laid out suggestions in his book, The Mountain Gorilla, which Fossey had used to guide herself through the process of successfully habituating gorillas while she was in the Kabara region.

 It was also in 1968 that the National Geographic Society sent photographer Bob Campbell to photograph her work.
 Initially, Dian saw his presence as an intrusion, but they would eventually become close friends.
 His photographs of Fossey among the mountain gorillas launched her into instant celebrity, forever changing the image of the gorillas from dangerous beasts to gentle beings and drawing attention to their plight.